 Lines Are More Of A Concept Than A Rule

 One thing I had a hard time getting used to when I moved to Italy?
-How they queue up for lines, which is to say not at all.
+They way in which they queue up for lines, which is to say not at all.

-Rather than get in and stay in an orderly line the way English or Americans would do, Italians usually just stand around in a crowd.
+Rather than file into (and remain in) an orderly line the way English or Americans would do, Italians usually just stand around in a crowd near the counter or place where they're waiting for service.
 Though it may seem like there is no real rhyme or reason rest assured that those around you are keeping tabs on their place in line so be sure to do the same!

 Italians are given a hard time about how things don't run on time there (and tbh a lot of things do run late) but the Italian trains are not one of them.
 Okay, yes, some of the multi-stop local and regional trains often run a few minutes behind but the high speed trains known as the Frecciarossa are very much prompt.
 With more than 200 trains daily connecting the country's major cities, we use the trains whenever we're traveling between the big cities.